Venice-D2D/delta_scheduler/README.md

 This package provides a arbitrary-abstract `Channel` interface for other packages to implement, the idea being that you can implement a channel with whatever you want: Wi-Fi, Bluetooth...

-Any wireless technology able to carry data in a wireless fashion can be implemented into a channel!
+Any technology able to carry data can be implemented into a channel!
 Yeah, [even sound](https://developers.google.com/android/reference/com/google/android/gms/nearby/messages/audio/AudioBytes)!
 (don't try this at home)